10. Scheduling and the inspection team

 - whether there have been significant building development or changes to the management or operation of the setting (for secure children’s homes)

 For full inspections of secure children’s homes, an inspector from the Care Quality Commission will be part of the inspection team.
+For interim inspections of secure children’s homes, Ofsted may request the assistance of a CQC inspector if there are health related matters where the inspection would benefit from CQC’s input.
 The CQC inspector will assist Ofsted in its evaluation of the timeliness, quality and impact of health services provided for children.

 Inspections will not normally be deferred.
 Absence or unavailability of important staff (unless the provider is a single person) or accommodation issues such as refurbishment will not usually be reasons for deferral.
 If no staff are available, the inspector should contact the responsible individual or person in charge to arrange access.